 We apply δ , discharging two occurrences of \blacklozenge .
 We mark the brackets and the rule with a label so that it is clear which assumption is discharged in which step.
-The derivation is now a proof: it has no open assumptions $(\rightarrow p.28)$ (all discharged).
+The derivation is now a proof: it has no open assumptions (\Rightarrow p.29) (all discharged).
 31In everyday language, "making an assumption" has a connotation of "claiming".
 This is not the case here.
 By making an assumption, we are not claiming anything.
 When interpreting a derivation tree, we must always consider the open assumptions.
-We must say: under the assumptions ..., we derived It is thus unproblematic to "make" assumptions.
+We must say: under the assumptions . . . , we derived It is thus unproblematic to "make" assumptions.

-32For example, all assumptions in For example, all assumptions in $$\frac{A \to (B \to C) \quad A}{B \to C} \to -E \quad B$$ $$C \to -E$$ are open.
+32For example, all assumptions in $$\frac{A \to (B \to C) \quad A}{B \to C} \to -E \quad B$$ $$\frac{B \to C}{C} \to -E$$ are open.
 For the moment, it suffices to know that when an assumption is made, it is initially an open assumption.
 2.5 Deductive System: Rules of Propositional Logic We have rules for conjunction, implication, disjunction, falsity and negation.
 Some rules introduce33, others eliminate connectives.